akikuno/DAJIN2/README.md

 + **Comprehensive Mutation Detection**: Equipped with the capability to detect genome editing events over a wide range, it can identify a broad spectrum of mutations, from small changes to large structural variations.
   + DAJIN2 is also possible to detect complex mutations characteristic of genome editing, such as "insertions occurring in regions where deletions have occurred."
 + **Intuitive Visualization**: The outcomes of genome editing are visualized intuitively, allowing for the rapid and easy identification and analysis of mutations.
-+ **Multi-Sample Compatibility**: Accommodates a variety of samples, enabling simultaneous processing of multiple samples.
++ **Multi-Sample Compatibility**: Enabling parallel processing of multiple samples.
 This facilitates efficient progression of large-scale experiments and comparative studies.

 ## 🛠 Installation

 ### Prerequisites

-- Python 3.7 or later
+- Python 3.8 or later
 - Unix-like environment (Linux, macOS, WSL2, etc.)

 ### From [Bioconda](https://anaconda.org/bioconda/DAJIN2) (Recommended)